-In Hershaw and ors v Sheffield City Council, the Employment Appeals Tribunal has held that an employer was bound by rates of pay set out in a letter from an HR consultant who had investigated a grievance about employees’ pay.
+In Hershaw and ors v Sheffield City Council, the Employment Appeals Tribunal has held that rates of pay set out in a letter had contractual effect.
+The letter was from an HR consultant who had investigated a grievance about employees’ pay.

 The claimants were market patrol officers employed by Sheffield City Council.
 Following a review of its pay and grading structure, the council sought to vary the claimants’ pay to their detriment.
 The claimants accepted the terms “under duress”, expressly reserving their rights and appealing the decision under the council’s procedure.